HerzogElias/DSO-Portfolio/docs/projects/minecraft-server.md

 rcon.password
 ```

-If you dont configurate your own Server Properties, you have s Default Configuration.
+If you don't configure your own server properties, you have a default configuration.
 ```bash
 motd=A Minecraft Server
 level-name=world